Courses at Harvard

 - Our World in Data is a site created by an economist at the University of Oxford aimed at visualizing how societies around the world are changing based on data on poverty, violence health, education, the environment and more.

 - Quandl is a data-aggregation site that provides access to roughly 7,000,000 indicators taken from multiple open, publicly-available sources such as government agencies (domestic and foreign) and international organizations.
-Use their Collections Browser to explore by country, subject and source.

-- Statistical sites on the World Wide Web links to official government statistical offices in more than 140 countries and to international agency websites.
+- Statistical Sites on the World Wide Web links to official government statistical offices in more than 140 countries and to international agency websites.

 - USAFacts provides access to government data, created by former Microsoft CEO Steve Ballmer.